 - Excessive collapsing or deletion of syllables (telescoping, poor articulation)

 - And/or abnormal pauses (too few, too short, etc.), syllable stress (wrong use of intonation or melody, monotony) or speech rhythm

 In addition to the above-mentioned symptoms, St. Louis’ definition leaves room for other characteristics that are often seen in cluttering.
-Cluttering is often related to, for example, other communication disorders, language disorders, learning disabilities and/or attention disorders.
+Cluttering is often related to, for example, other communication disorders, language disorders, learning disabilities and/or attention disorders like ADHD.